 Maximum rent levels for each county

-These are the maximum rent levels from 1 January 2012 (lower rates can be set for areas within each county).
-The basis for these limits can be found in the Rent Limit Report 2012.
+These are the maximum rent levels from 17 June 2013 (lower rates can be set for areas within each county).

 To apply, fill in an application form for Rent Supplement (pdf).
 The Department of Social Protection's representative (formerly known as the Community Welfare Officer) or your local Citizens Information Centre can help you fill in these forms.
 Your landlord will need to provide their tax reference number (normally their PPS number) to the Department of Social Protection (DSP).
 If your landlord does not wish to fill in the form a separate form (SWA 3C) (pdf) is available.
 If your landlord does not have a tax reference number, they should state this in writing to the DSP and explain why this is the case.
 Your Rent Supplement may not be paid if your landlord has not given their tax number to the DSP or has not explained why they do not have one.